Arantxa Sánchez Vicario: Personal life

 She has been married twice: her first marriage to the sports writer Juan Vehils in July 2000 ended in 2001.
 She then married businessman Josep Santacana in September 2008, with whom she has a daughter (born 2009) and son (born 2011).
 In 2019, Sánchez Vicario and Santacana divorced.

 In 2012, Sánchez Vicario published an autobiography in which she claimed that, despite having earned $60 million over the course of her career, her parents had exerted almost total control over her finances and lost all of her money.
 The same year, Sánchez Vicario sued her father and older brother Javier for the alleged mishandling of her career earnings.
-The court case continued over three years, and in 2015 concluded in a private settlement.
+The court case continued over three years and in 2015 concluded in a private settlement.

 She has faced multiple court proceedings relating to charges of tax evasion and fraud.
+Between 1989 and 1993, she had falsely claimed to be resident of Andorra for tax purposes but was actually residing in Barcelona, Spain.
+As a result, she was ordered to pay back taxes and penalties.
 In 2009, Sánchez Vicario was found guilty of tax evasion and ordered to repay €3.5 million.
-In 2015, Banque de Luxembourg successfully filed complaint against her for credit and property fraud amounting to $5.2 million, however they were unable to recoup it.
+In 2015, Banque de Luxembourg successfully filed complaint against her for credit and property fraud amounting to $5.2 million; however, they were unable to recoup it.
 In 2018, Sánchez Vicario was once again charged with fraud, for deliberately misleading the courts on her financial set-up during the previous case.
 As of 2021, Barcelona prosecutors are seeking a four-year jail term for Sánchez Vicario, due to further allegations of fraud relating to the transfer of assets to avoid paying her debts from a previous lawsuit.
+In 2024, she received a suspended sentence.

-As well as tennis-playing siblings Javier and Emilio, Sanchez Vicario also has an older sister – Marisa – who briefly played professional tennis, peaking at world no. 368 in 1990.
+As well as tennis-playing siblings Javier and Emilio, Sánchez Vicario also has an older sister—Marisa—who briefly played professional tennis, peaking at world no. 368 in 1990.